Tisawesomeness/tisawesomeness.github.io/snapshots/_posts/2022-04-01-22w13oneblockatatime.md

 changelog: "https://www.minecraft.net/en-us/article/mojang-studios-release-new-astonishing-update"
 ---

-This snapshot may be a joke, but the automation and speedrunning potential is not!.
+This snapshot may be a joke, but the automation and speedrunning potential is not!

 # Advanced Yeet Techniques